sumitjatt/Todo-List/README.md

 # Todo-List
 This website uses HTML , CSS and Javascript.

-#In this website you can add task by clicking enter or pressing add button
+In this website you can add task by clicking enter or pressing add button.

 The task you have done you can checkmark them.
 Every task will have delete button with it.